kumarankm/BirthdayGreeting/README.md

 # Birthday Greeting Card
 <p align="center">
 <h4>During this lockdown, the online service has become popular.
-So what if we add a birthday greeting card to our project.</h4>
+So what if we create a birthday greeting card to my project.</h4>

 ![BirthdayGreeting](https://user-images.githubusercontent.com/60292723/115341065-7ea05c80-a1c5-11eb-9265-7076e19b421a.gif)